Data Centers in Augusta

 Power Analysis

-Power Grid Reliability: Georgia's power grid is well-engineered and reliable, drawing from a balanced energy mix of natural gas (41%), nuclear (34%), coal (~13%), and renewables (~12%).
-Data centers in the region are supported by redundant power feeds from multiple substations, ensuring high levels of uptime.
+Power Grid Reliability Georgia's power grid is well-engineered and provides reliable service to the Augusta area.
+Data centers in the market are typically supported by redundant power feeds from separate substations, ensuring high levels of uptime for critical operations.

 Market Access, Business & Tax Climate